Boise Modern Mountain

 “People like different things.
 And for me, the modern American style is taking their style, our style, and making it work for the area we live in,” he says.

-Walk has chosen UFP-Edge’s Thermally Modified Wood Collection for its durability and resistance to the elements.
+Walk’s approach to the Modern Mountain trend emphasizes both form and function.
+In a region like Boise, where the climate can be harsh, selecting the right materials is essential.
+The Blackstone Homes team chose Edge’s Thermally Modified Wood siding for its durability and resistance to the elements.
 In fact, Walk trusted the quality and performance of the wood so much that he used it on his personal home.

 For Walk, as a custom home builder, the balance between creating homes that are unique yet recognizable for the brand is key.
 “As a custom home builder, we don’t want any two homes to be the same,” he says.
 “But we also want you to be able to drive through a neighborhood and know when you’re seeing a Blackstone Home.”

-The Thermally Modified Wood Collection plays a pivotal role in achieving that balance, helping Blackstone Homes stand out.
-“The wire-brushed texture of the Thermally Modified Wood Collection gives us that texture we’re looking for,” he says.
+Thermally Modified Wood plays a pivotal role in achieving that balance, helping Blackstone Homes stand out.
+“The wire-brushed texture of Thermally Modified Wood siding gives us that texture we’re looking for,” he says.
+The natural wood’s versatility—whether installed vertically or horizontally—adds aesthetic appeal, making each Blackstone Home both distinct and timeless.

 Larry Richardson Construction: Timeless, Customized Designs